kiran-brahma/dante-astro-theme/src/content/journal/warren-buffet-1.md

 35. For stable returns, focus on what you know, take a simple approach, and avoid quick rich profit schemes.

-36. Invest on the basis of the future ability of the asset to generate returns.
+36. Invest based on the future ability of the asset to generate returns.
 If you can't estimate it, then reject it.

-37. Don't invest on the prospect of a price change to gather returns as they rarely generate the returns.
+37. Don't invest in the prospect of a price change to gather returns as they rarely generate the returns.
 Past performance of asset appreciation should never be the reason to invest.

 38. Focus on what the asset is producing and not on daily returns.
 Players focus on the playing field and not on the scoreboard.

 39. When investing in an asset, understand what value your asset is creating and not based on the economic situation.
 If an asset is valuable, it will be used even in a recessionary period.

 40. Buy a stock on the assumption that you will be owning a small portion of the business.
-Analyze as you would for your business and try to estimate 5 years based on info available.
-If you can’t do then avoid.
+Analyse as you would for your business and try to estimate 5 years based on the info available.
+If you can’t do then avoid it.
 Index Funds are the best bet for most investors as experts work to identify the best stocks, and they are under high scrutiny in most cases.

-41. A lot of large organizations purchase firms with low P/E ratio and then pool these shares with larger firms, indicating an increase in the value of the acquired firm.
+41. A lot of large organisations purchase firms with low P/E ratios and then pool these shares with larger firms, indicating an increase in the value of the acquired firm.

 42. A sound investment can morph into a rash speculation if it's purchased at an elevated price.